Spencer High School

 Performances: Performances through the school year are REQUIRED events of all students.
 Please see calendar above for REQUIRED performances.
 Because choir is a performance-based class, it is nearly impossible to make up the experience of a performance.
 Performance grades include: being on time to the performance (at call time), staying for the duration of the concert, proper off- stage behavior (being quiet and respectful), wearing proper attire with choir uniform, and putting it away correctly.

 - EXcused absence for a performance: If you have a conflict for a legitimate reason (determined by Ms. Stewart) with a performance, to get it cleared, you music notify Ms. Stewart AT LEAST 3 WEEKS ahead of time.
 Students that miss a performance last minute because of illness or emergency are required to bring a note the next time they are in school from a parent/guardian describing the reason for the absence.
-Absence from illness or excused absences require a concert-make up involving signing concert music from memory during a lesson, as well as a reflection on what was learned from each choral pieces rehearsed.
+Absence from illness or excused absences may require but are not limited to the following make-up assignments: a concert-make up involving signing concert music from memory during a lesson, a reflection on what was learned from each choral pieces rehearsed, and paper based on a particualr choral-based topic.
 Grades will be given based on the individual's’ performance and work/effort.
 It is the student’s responsibility to request the assignment and schedule a make-up lesson.
-You have 7 DAYS after the concert date to complete the make-up.
+Ms. Stewart WILL NOT approch you about the make-up assignment.
+You have 7 DAYS after the concert date to complete the make-up to earn back partial credit.

 - UNEXcused Absence: Sports, baby-sitting, extra-curricular activities, work, homework, or no ride to get to the concert are not valid excuses for missing a concert.
 Unexcused absences cannot be made up, resulting in a significant grade reduction.